-- (c) Organization and preparation is critical. - (d) Focus your oral argument on relevant points. - (e) Maintain a reasonable position. - (f) Be candid and professional before the court. - 1.
-Chambers Introductions
+- (c) Organize and prepare (this is critical). - (d) Focus your oral argument on relevant points. - (e) Maintain a reasonable position. - (f) Be candid and professional before the court.

+1. Chambers Introductions

 Ensure the court understands who you are and who you act for.
 You are building credibility from the moment you first stand up to introduce yourself.